citronalco/ansible-xmpp-server/README.md

 * LetsEncrypt certificates

 Supports multiple domains, internal user authentication and authentication against an IMAP server.\
-For documentation see the example configuration in `host_vars/xmpp.example.com`
+For **documentation** see the example configuration in `host_vars/xmpp.example.com`

+The configuration for `host_vars/xmpp.bytewerk.org` is used for a productive server.

+### Requirements:
+* Server running openSUSE Leap 15.2 or 15.3 with a fixed IPv4 address
+* A domain name, and you are able to edit its nameserver entries

 #### Usage:
 1. Install Ansible on your machine (e.g. on Suse: `zypper install ansible`, on Debian/Ubuntu/Mint: `apt-get install ansible`)